Sibusiso-Gumede/Sibusiso-Gumede/README.md

 About Me
 --------

-Mr. Composition/decomposition, high-performance programming, data analytics, automation, cloud computing, and more
+High-performance programming, data analytics, AI integration, DevOps, web3 technologies, cloud computing, and more.

 - I've recently deployed a shopping web app named <a href="https://discountmygroceries.today" target="_blank">Discount My Groceries</a>.
 - I'm working on a geolocation app called <a href="https://github.com/Sibusiso-Gumede/loop-of-things" target="_blank">Loop of Things</a> using React Native for the mobile version implementaion.